 RE builds CREATIVITY by:

-Other imaginative opportunities are used to exercise their different creative abilities within the RE curriculum using Art, Drama, Music and poetry within different topics.
-Other activities that enhance creativity are the Christmas and Easter workshops, Hindu morning, the Quaker interview, and the Holocaust Day.
+Imaginative opportunities are used to exercise their different creative abilities within the RE curriculum using Art, Drama, Music and poetry within different topics.
+Other activities that enhance creativity are the Easter Experience workshops, Spirited Arts Competition, stained-glass window designs, poetry, Art in Heaven project and the Holocaust Day.

 Wider British Values

-St Michael’s is a Rights Respecting school which believes that supporting children’s development of character and values, including the core British values of democracy, mutual respect, liberty and the rule of law, is an essential part of equipping young people to thrive as citizens in the world of the future.
+St Michael’s is a Church of England school that believes that supporting children’s development of character and values, including the core British values of democracy, mutual respect, liberty and the rule of law, is an essential part of equipping young people to thrive as citizens in the world of the future.
 RE actively supports this by:-

 Encouraging respect of different faiths and beliefs through a good understanding of the belief, what matters to believers from that faith.
 We also identify aspects of faith which believers from the same faith may hold different views and therefore need respect and tolerance within a faith.
-In particular we look at Islam, Buddhism and Sikhism as important world religions.
+In particular we look at Christianity, Islam, Buddhism, Judaism, Hinduism/Sanatana dharma, Sikhism and Humanism as important world religions and world views.

 Where it all fits in